PrestaShop/prestashop-specs/Order Page View.md

 5.  **Payment panel**

-The payment section displays all the transactions made in the order from the payment’s module or the manual inputs.
+The payment section displays all the transactions made in the order from the payment module or the manual inputs.

 The table shows **the date and hours, the payment method, the transaction ID, the amount with the currency and the button detail.**

 To fill a payment transaction, the user has **to select the date, one payment method from a droplist, the amount and currency then press the add button.
 The amount** can be a **positive or negative value**.

-**A red warning is shown** if the filled amount is inferior or superior of the order’s total comparing the total of the transactions and order’s total.
+**A red warning is shown** if the filled amount is inferior or superior to the order’s total comparing the total of the transactions and order’s total.

 After adding, the user can display **all the details of the transaction by pressing the Detail button**.
 It will show below the arrow **the number, brand, expiration date and owner of the credit card** for any payment module.